 A denture is a simple and effective way of replacing single or multiple teeth, giving you back your chewing functionality.
 At Whole Tooth, your dentist will be able to advise you on the best type of denture for you.

-The different types of denture we offer are:-
+The different types of denture we offer are:

 Chrome Cobalt Frame Dentures-

-They are also extremely durable and are less likely to break or bend out of shape.
-They also maximise comfort for the wearer and are easier to speak in.
 The snug fit of the appliance when it is placed into the mouth means it is very comfortable to wear, which could bring relief for people who have been worried about the feeling of an alien object in their mouth for a long period of time.

 Immediate dentures will be ready to wear on the same day as your teeth are extracted – they can be in the form of a partial or a complete denture.
-Immediate dentures are more of a temporary measure and it may be a few months of waiting for your gums to heal after such treatment before you can have the final dentures.
+Immediate dentures are more of a temporary measure and it may be a few months of waiting for your gums to heal after such treatment before you can have the final restorations.

 Implant Stabilised Dentures-

 These dentures are held in place with the use of titanium dental implants.
 The implants are placed in set locations where the teeth used to be.
 Then the denture is made with locators inserted on the fitting surface, which correspond with fixings on the implants.
 The denture clicks into place over the implants and is held in a secure position, providing greater comfort for the denture wearer.

 We work alongside great, local denture laboratories, and if you have broken your denture we can advise and arrange the best way to repair it.